Opinion | The GOP's fiscal hypocrisy is fully on display in the tax bill

 But if the GOP wants to pursue these disastrous policies, they’ll have to stand alone on the dance floor once the music stops playing.

-he current tax debate should settle once and for all whether self-styled fiscal hawks will decide to put their party allegiance before their principles
+The current tax debate should settle once and for all whether self-styled fiscal hawks will decide to put their party allegiance before their principles.

 We’ve seen Republicans pull this before: During Bill Clinton’s first year as president, for instance, Democrats enacted a major deficit reduction package without any support from conservatives.
 And while many Democrats in Congress lost their jobs as a result, their leadership helped produce a budget surplus several later.